Getting JobKeeper Payment

 - an income support payment from us.

 Speak with your employer first to see if they’re getting JobKeeper Payment.
 There are upcoming changes to eligibility and payment rates for JobKeeper Payment.

 If you get an income support payment you must report income you and your partner earn.
 You can also cancel your payment.
-This will help you avoid being overpaid or having a debt you have to pay back.
+This helps you avoid being overpaid or having a debt you have to pay back.